Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Reasoning: An illusion?

 \section{Reasoning: An illusion?}

-Given the high accuracies in Table~\ref{tab:pararesults}, should we conclude that the RoBERTa-based model reasons about tabular inputs?
-Merely achieving high accuracy on a labeling task is not sufficient evidence of reasoning: the model may be arriving at the right answer for the wrong reasons.
-This observation is in line with recent work that points out that the high-capacity models we use may be relying on spurious correlations~\cite[e.g.,][]{poliak2018hypothesis}.
+\emph{Given the surprisingly high accuracies in Table~\ref{tab:pararesults}, especially on the \alphaOne test dataset, can we conclude that the RoBERTa-based model reasons effectively about the evidence in the tabular input to make its inference?} That is, does it arrive at its answer via a sound logical process that takes into account all available evidence along with common sense knowledge?
+Merely achieving high accuracy is not sufficient evidence of reasoning: the model may arrive at the right answer for the wrong reasons leading to improper and inadequate generalization over unseen data.
+This observation is in line with the recent work pointing out that the high-capacity models we use may be relying on spurious correlations~\cite[e.g.,][]{poliak2018hypothesis}.

 ``Reasoning'' is a multi-faceted phenomenon, and fully characterizing it is beyond the scope of this work.
-However, we can probe for the \emph{absence} of specific kinds of reasoning by studying how the model responds to carefully constructed inputs and their variants.
-The guiding idea for this work is: \begin{quote} \emph{Any system that claims to reason about data should demonstrate expected, predictable behavior in response to controlled changes to its inputs.} \end{quote} In practice, the contrapositive of the idea provides a blueprint for showing that our models do not reason.
-That is, for a given dimension of reasoning, if we can show that a model does not present expected behavior in response to controlled changes to its input, then the model cannot claim to successfully reason along that dimension.
-We note that this strategy has been either explicitly or implicitly employed in several lines of recent work~\cite{ribeiro2020beyond,gardner2020evaluating}.
+However, we can probe for the {\em absence} of evidence-grounded reasoning via model responses to carefully constructed inputs and their variants.
+The guiding premise for this work is: